Over-Production Waste

 Definition

-• non-value added machine processing Causes
+• non-value added man processing• non-value added machine processing Causes

 • unclear customer specifications